 The decision to sell the art was made public on July 12, but the museum named only two paintings by Norman Rockwell.
 “The complete list of artwork, which includes Impressionist, Modern and Contemporary art, will be released by Sotheby’s sometime prior to [the auction], according to the museum.”
 The museum only released the information to the public on July 24, after public outcry, reversing its original decision to keep it private.

-See the timeline of events published by the Berkshire Eagle for more information.
+See the timeline of events published by the Berkshire Eagle.

 It is interesting, if not significant, that a majority of the board members serving at the time of the deaccession have since resigned.
 As of 2021, only 2 trustees who voted for the deaccession remain, currently serving as board president and vice-president.
 Three members of the full 22-member board have continued on, along with three listed honorary life trustees.